department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_api/v2/api_description.md

 You may check the status of your evidence document upload by using GET `/notice_of_disagreements/evidence_submissions/{uuid}`.
 If, after you've uploaded a document, the status hasn't changed to `uploaded` before 15 minutes has elapsed, we recommend retrying the submission to make sure the document properly reaches our servers.

+Evidence may only be uploaded within 90 days of the NOD reaching submitted status.
+After 90 days an error will be returned if evidence uploads related to this NOD are attempted.

 ### Evidence Upload Statuses

 The evidence document upload statuses begin with pending and end with vbms.